-- a.
+a.
 Discovery motions, including, but not limited to, motions to compel, to quash, or for protective order, must be set for hearing, submitted with an agreed order, or submitted pursuant to Section A(4)(b) below to bring the matter to the Court's attention.
-The mere filing of a discovery motion is insufficient to obtain the requested relief. - b.
+The mere filing of a discovery motion is insufficient to obtain the requested relief.

+b.
 If an opposing party has failed to respond to discovery in a timely manner and the failure is facially apparent from the record (e.g., failure to file a written discovery response within the time frame specified in Florida Rule of Criminal Procedure 3.220), counsel may submit the file-stamped motion to compel and a proposed order to Chambers directing a response within 14 days and awarding no other relief.
-The Court may enter the order without the need for a hearing, may make appropriate modifications to the proposed order (including as to the time frame of the response), or may direct a hearing to be set.
+The Court may enter the order without the need for a hearing or may direct a hearing to be set.
 If other relief, such a finding of contempt or sanctions, is requested, a hearing on the motion must be scheduled with appropriate notice.